uspki/policies/certificate-policy.md

 Where multi-party control is required, at least one of the participants shall be an Administrator.
 All participants shall serve in a trusted role as defined in section 5.2.1.
 Multi-party control shall not be achieved using personnel that serve in the Security trusted role.

 ### 5.2.3 Identification and authentication for each role
 An individual shall be identified and authenticated before being permitted to perform any actions set forth above for that role or identity.
-All Trusted Roles shall use a unique credential created by or assigned to a single individual for identification and authentication.
-CAs shall implement multi-factor or multi-party authentication for all Trusted Roles.
+All trusted roles shall use a unique credential created by or assigned to a single individual for identification and authentication.
+CAs shall implement multi-factor or multi-party authentication for all Administrator trusted role access to Certificate System Components including operating system and software.
+All CAs shall implement multi-factor authentication for the Officer trusted role.

 ### 5.2.4 Roles requiring separation of duties
 Individuals may only assume one of the Administrator, Officer, and Security roles.
 The CA software and hardware shall identify and authenticate its users and enforce least privilege.
 The CA software and hardware shall ensure that no user can assume both the Administrator and Officer roles, assume both the Administrator and Security roles, or assume both the Security and Officer roles.